nickyliux/nl_rigging_tools/README.md

 ![nlRT logo](ui_images/ui_main.png)

 ## Background
-Once in a while I used the Ziva muscle plugin intensively in a project.
-There was a challenging process of rigging the actual skeleton meshes.
-I feel that it would be a good opportunity to learn anatomy while building a helpful tool to rig any vertebral animal in the future.
+While working on a project that required extensive use of the Ziva muscle plugin, I encountered challenges rigging the skeleton meshes.
+This experience inspired me to create a tool that not only automates the rigging process for any vertebrate animal, but also a chance to apply anatomy knowledge.

 ## Features